MOVEMENT DISORDERS

 What Are Movement Disorders?

-Movement disorders refer to a group of neurological conditions that cause abnormal voluntary or involuntary movements.
-These movements can include tremors, rigidity, involuntary jerks, and difficulty with balance and coordination.
-The exact nature of these movements depends on the specific disorder affecting the nervous system.
+Movement disorders refer to a group of neurological conditions that affect the ability to produce and control movement.
+These conditions cause abnormal voluntary or involuntary movements and interfere with posture, balance, and coordination.
+Common movement problems include tremors, stiffness, involuntary movements, and difficulty walking.
+The type and severity of symptoms depend on the specific disorder and the area of the nervous system involved.

 Types of Movement Disorders